tasoskakour/react-use-oauth2/README.md

 - **loading** (boolean): Is set to true while the authorization is taking place.
 - **error** (string): Is set when an error occurs.
 - **getAuth** (function): Call this function to trigger the authorization flow.
+- **logout** (function): Call this function to logout and clear all authorization data.
+- **isPersistent** (boolean): Property that returns false if localStorage is throwing an error and the data is stored only in-memory.
+Useful if you want to notify the user.

 ---